covalent-team/covalent/README.md

 Join our Discord! - https://discord.gg/VVBMWGG

+## File Structure
+This is the folder structure of the project:

+    covalent/
+    ├── engine/
+    ├── menubar/
+    ├── index.html
+    ├── main.js
+    ├── renderer.js
+    └── gulpfile.js

+  1. **Engine**: The engine will contains all the necessary components to create things on the canvas
+  2. **Menubar**: The menubar contains the tree structure to load menu files
+  3. **index.html**: will put together everything on the DOM interface (which is the black menu bar, the red menu bar), load the renderer.js, React and Babel
+  4. **main.js**: This is the modules to control application life and create native browser window (specify width, height, and create window of the application over here)
+  5. **renderer.js**: this is the JS file that will first call the master parent class (listener.js), which in turn will create the canvas to draw the nodes on
+  6. **gulpfile.js**: Electron does not have built in live reload, so this project is utilizing gulp to re-render the browser everytime there is a change on the JavaScript file

 ## Architecture of the Class
 There are currently 8 classes containing within this file, within the engine folder: